-Our current cash requirements consist of amounts needed for working capital, debt service, supply purchases, research and development costs related to new electonic montoring products, investments in joint ventures, and capital expenditures related to either the development of new secure, processing and reentry facilities, or the maintenance of existing facilities.
+Our current cash requirements consist of amounts needed for working capital, debt service, supply purchases, investments in joint ventures, and capital expenditures related to either the development of new secure, processing and reentry facilities, or the maintenance of existing facilities.
 In addition, some of our management contracts require us to make substantial initial expenditures of cash in connection with opening or renovating a facility.
 Generally, these initial expenditures are subsequently fully or partially recoverable as pass-through costs or are billable as a component of the per diem rates or monthly fixed fees to the contracting agency over the original term of the contract.
 Additional capital needs may also arise in the future with respect to possible acquisitions, other corporate transactions or other corporate purposes.

 We currently have contractual commitments for a number of projects using Company financing.
-We estimate that the cost of these existing active capital projects will be approximately \$53.3 million of which \$32.9 million was spent through June 30, 2023.
-We estimate that the remaining capital requirements related to these capital projects will be \$20.4 million which will be spent through the remainder of 2023.
+We estimate that the cost of these existing active capital projects will be approximately \$41.4 million of which \$24.6 million was spent through March 31, 2023.
+We estimate that the remaining capital requirements related to these capital projects will be \$16.8 million which will be spent through the remainder of 2023.

 We plan to fund all of our capital needs, including capital expenditures, from cash on hand, cash from operations, borrowings under our Exchange Credit Agreement and any other financings which our management and Board, in their discretion, may consummate.
 Currently, our primary source of liquidity to meet these requirements is cash flow from operations and borrowings under our Exchange Credit Agreement.
 Our management believes that our financial resources and sources of liquidity will allow us to manage our business, financial condition, results of operations and cash flows.
 We completed our annual budgeting process, and for 2023, we will continue to strategically manage our capital expenditures to maintain both short and long term financial objectives.
 Additionally, we may from time to time pursue transactions for the potential sale of additional assets and businesses and/or other strategic transactions.
 Our management believes that cash on hand, cash flows from operations and availability under our Exchange Credit Agreement will be adequate to support our capital requirements for 2023 as disclosed under "Capital Requirements" above.
+The challenges posed by the current political environment, generally and on our business are continuing to evolve.
+Consequently, we will continue to evaluate our financial position in light of future developments, including the executive order.